Wednesday, February 18, 2009

 However, the draw means that Spurs were the only side in the bottom six to earn even a point this weekend, while Arsenal are now five points off fourth-placed Chelsea.

+Tottenham began the match in buoyant mood, and managed to maintain a high tempo that Arsenal found difficult to deal with.
 Wilson Palacios saw a shot from distance saved by Arsenal keeper Manuel Almunia before Roman Pavlyuchenko fired a difficult half-volley over the bar.

 Despite being on the back foot, the Gunners can count themselves unlucky to have a goal disallowed when Eboue burst into the Spurs box.
 His stabbed ball across the box broke loose and Emmanuel Adebayor lashed it into the back of the net, but referee Mike Dean had already blown his whistle for an apparent foul on Jonathan Woodgate, denying Adebayor his ninth goal against Spurs.